owenduffy/parot2/README.md

 # Fuses

-Example avrdude commandsto configure fuses.
+Example avrdude commands to configure fuses.
 These set BOD, do not use 5V BOD settings on a 3V target... it might not be easy to fix it.

 ## ATTiny25 5V